ncan33/nlinv_estimation/README.md

 The theory is described in

-"MaxGIRF: Image Reconstruction Incorporating Concomitant Field and Gradient Impulse Response Function Effects".
+"**MaxGIRF: Image Reconstruction Incorporating Concomitant Field and Gradient Impulse Response Function Effects**".

 This code is distributed under the BSD license.